tombl/auto-awesome/README.md

 ## Usage
 This can take quite some time for a large file, as it has to look up each item on the list.

-*If you are getting an API rate limit error, your file is too big and/or you are re-running this fast.
-To authenticate to get a higher rate limit, generate a github token (even with minumum permissions), and set the `github_token` env variable to the token.*
+*If you are getting an **API rate limit** error, your file is too big and/or you are re-running this fast.
+To authenticate to get a higher rate limit, [generate a github token](https://github.com/settings/tokens/new) (with minumum permissions), and set the `github_token` env variable to the token.*

 ### Syntax
 This extends markdown with 2 more tags.